voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

-    When the above command is executed, the images in the TFRecords will be written to the provided `images_dir`, which is required because FiftyOne datasets must make their images available as invididual files on disk.
+    When the above command is executed, the images in the TFRecords will be written to the provided `images_dir`, which is required because FiftyOne datasets must make their images available as individual files on disk.

   .. group-tab:: CLI